GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/projections.rst

      ...
    </gridSets>

-Note that specific layers will need to be associated with this projection before they can be viewed as such.
+.. note:: specific layers will need to be associated with this projection before they can be viewed as such.

 Associate a layer with the projection
 -------------------------------------

-Once the projection is loaded in GeoWebCache, the next step is to associate a given layer with that projection.
+Once the projection is loaded in GeoWebCache, the next step is to associate the projection to a given layer.
 This is done in the same :file:`geowebcache.xml` file.

 The necessary information is: